rancher/rke2-docs/docs/security/fips_support.md

 The Go compiler in use can be found [here](https://go.googlesource.com/go/+/dev.boringcrypto).
 Each component of the system is built with the version of this compiler that matches the same standard Go compiler version that would be used otherwise.

 This version of Go replaces the standard Go crypto libraries with the FIPS validated BoringCrypto module.
 See GoBoring's [readme](https://go.dev/src/crypto/internal/boring/README) for more details.
-This module is validated by by NIST as the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4407) module on a wide range of systems.
+This module is validated by NIST as the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4407) module on a wide range of systems.

 ### FIPS Support in Cluster Components